-Fair Value Measurement at December 31, 2015
+Fair Value Measurement at December 31, 2016

-oted Price in Active Arket for Identical Instruments Level 1 Significant Other Observable Inputs Level 2 Significant Unobservable Inputs Level 3 Total
+Quoted Price in Ac Market for Identio Instruments Level 1 cal Significant Othe Observable Inpu Level 2 Significant Unobservable Inputs Level 3 Total

 Assets

-Cash and cash equivalents \$ $25^{(1)}$ \$ 917 \$ - \$ 942
+Cash and cash equivalents \$ 68(1) \$ 3,85 58 \$ - \$ 3,926

 Liabilities

-Derivative liabilities - 82 82
+Derivative liabilities - 5 33 33

-Total \$ 25 \$ 999 \$ - \$ 1.024

 The Company's financial instruments include cash and cash equivalents and derivative liabilities.
-Only cash equivalents and derivative liabilities are carried at their fair value.
-The derivative liabilities include warrants denominated in a currency other than the Company's functional currency and options issued to contractors in a currency other than the functional currency of the Company.
-The warrants are carried at fair value and calculated using the Black-Scholes option pricing model using the following assumptions; expected dividend 0%; risk-free interest rate of 0.48%; expected volatility of 93%; and a 0.24 year remaining life.
-The options also use the Black Scholes model with the following assumptions: expected dividend 0%; risk-free interest rate of 0.48%; expected volatility of 94%- 102%; and a 1.9-2.4 year remaining life.
+Only cash and cash equivalents and derivative liabilities are carried at their fair value.
+The derivative liabilities are options issued to contractors in a currency other than the functional currency of the Company.
+The options use the Black Scholes model with the following assumptions: expected dividend 0%; risk-free interest rate of 0.33 - 0.74%; expected volatility of 57%- 85%; and a 0.9-1.4 year remaining life.
 The risk free rate was based on Bank of Canada Bond issues of similar term.
-Expected volatility was estimated by using historical volatility of weekly close share prices for a period equal to the remaining life of the instrument.
+Expected volatility was estimated by using historical volatility of weekly close share prices for a period equal to the remaining life of the instrument or for a minimum of six months if the remaining life is less than six months.

-(1) The Company held \$25 in cash, of which \$12 was in Canadian funds (translated into US dollars).
+(1) The Company held \$68 in cash, of which \$51 was in Canadian funds (translated into U.S. dollars).